ManuelRoeder/fedt4t-pro/README.md

-# FedT4T-Pro: Paper Title
+# FedT4T-Pro: Evolutionary Dynamics for Driving Cooperation in Federated Learning Systems

-This respository is an implementation of the algorithm proposed in the paper "**Paper Title**".
+This respository is an implementation of the algorithm proposed in the paper "**Evolutionary Dynamics for Driving Cooperation in Federated Learning Systems**".

 ![racf](/assets/racfl.png)